quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 The QUIC transport protocol recommends sending an ACK frame after receiving at least two ack-eliciting packets; see {{Section 13.2 of QUIC-TRANSPORT}}.
-However, it leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver, without any ability for the data sender to impact this behavior.
+However, the data receiver determines how frequently to send acknowledgments in response to ack-eliciting packets, without any ability for the data sender to influence this behavior.
 This document specifies an extension to QUIC that enables an endpoint to request its peer change its behavior when sending or delaying acknowledgments.